Find Affordable College Courses

 $12,638 Average Tuition & Fees

-Our analysis found James Madison University to be the best value school for economics students who want to pursue a degree in Virginia.
-Located in the small city of Harrisonburg, JMU is a public college with a fairly large student population.
+Our 2023 rankings named James Madison University the best value school in Virginia for economics students.
+Located in the city of Harrisonburg, JMU is a public school with a very large student population.

-The average tuition and fees for an in-state undergraduate at JMU are $12,638 a year.
+In-state tuition fees for undergraduate students at JMU are $12,638 per year.
 After completing their degree, economics graduates from JMU carry an average student debtload of $20,250.
 This translates to an average monthly loan payment of $526, based on a 10-year repayment plan.

 $19,785 Average Tuition & Fees